 Labrador is an all-in-one tool for electronics students, makers and hobbyists.

-Plug the board into a PC, Raspberry Pi or Android device via a MicroUSB cable (not included), load up the software and you instantly have a complete arsenal of engineering tools!
+Just plug your Labrador board into a PC (Windows/Mac/Linux), Raspberry Pi or Android device via a MicroUSB cable, load up the software and you instantly have the following engineering tools at your disposal:

 - Oscilloscope (2 channel, 750ksps)

 - Arbitrary Waveform Generator (2 channel, 1MSPS per channel)

 - Power Supply (4.5 to 15V, 0.75W max output, with closed-loop feedback)